 In the ‘70s and ‘80s, the East Village was a seedier, edgier place.
 Blocks with abandoned buildings, dark streets, lingering vagrants, and drug addicts were the norm.
-In the present day, remnants of those gritty times are few and far between –– instead, this eclectic, bohemian nabe has become one of the most sought-after sections of the city in which to live and play.
-The East Village stretches from 14th Street to Houston Street, and Third Avenue to East River; the Gramercy area and Stuyvesant Town lie north, the Lower East Side is to the south, and Greenwich Village sits directly west.
+In the present day, remnants of those gritty times are few and far between –– instead, this eclectic, bohemian nabe has become one of the most sought-after sections of the city where to live and play.
+The East Village stretches from 14th Street to Houston Street and Third Avenue to East River; the Gramercy area and Stuyvesant Town lie north, the Lower East Side is to the south, and Greenwich Village sits directly west.

 Famous Villagers such as Madonna, The Beastie Boys, and beat generation writer Allen Ginsberg made the neighborhood the hip, artsy enclave that it still is today.
 However, the East Village was once inexpensive and somewhat affordable by Manhattan standards, so the nabe attracted many artists and writers.
 But now, this section of downtown garners high prices, particularly for new developments.
 Condo construction remains abundant as the area continues to gentrify.